 This output answers the riddle “Where did the data come from?”; it came from the table SYS_FBA_HIST_68909, which is a location in the Flashback Archive we defined earlier for that table.
 We can check the table but it’s not supported by Oracle to directly peek at that data there.
 Anyway, I don’t see a reason we would want to do that.

 The data inside the archive is retained but until how long?
 This is where the retention period comes into play.
 It’s retained up to that period.
 After that, when new data comes in, the older data will be purged.
-We can also purge it ourself,
+We can also purge it ourself,e.g.

 SQL> alter flashback archive near_term purge before scn xxxxxxxx;